captainzero93/load-extracted-unet-automatic1111/README.md

 - This plugin is designed to work with files created by the [UNet Extractor and Remover tool](https://github.com/captainzero93/extract-unet-safetensor) by Joe Faulkner (captainzero93).
 - Thanks to the AUTOMATIC1111 Stable Diffusion Web UI community for support and feedback.
-- Special thanks to all the contributers to the main project.
+- Special thanks to all the contributors to the main project.